belmead/blog/_posts/2024-10-9-kansas-birds.md

 - Overall grayish-blue coloration
 - Large size (Great Blue Herons are one of the largest heron species in North America)

 Finding it near a body of water in this part of the Midwest at this time of year is also in line with GBH behavior.
+They eat fish — hence this one's proximity to water when I took the picture — but I don't often see fish in the ponds.

+The ponds are artificial (best I can tell) and don't feed from a natural body of water, so I don't know where fish would come from unless they were introduced by man.
+I did see two small, black fish darting around in the southern pond the other day, but that's not a typical sight.

 > Great Blue Herons are wading birds that hunt for fish, amphibians, and other small prey in shallow waters.
 They're known for their patient hunting style, often standing still or moving very slowly through the water before quickly striking at their prey. (claude.ai)